 - Color Blind Casting: Should a black man (Denzel Washington) be playing a medieval Italian prince?
 Well, why not?note

 - Dynamic Entry: The male riders, collectively raising their fists and shouting in unison over the title of the movie.
 While spurring their horses.

 - Feet-First Introduction: The company arriving by horse is shown by the horse´s feet before the riders appear en face.

 - Good Colors, Evil Colors: All the good male characters wear uniforms with blue lapels and blue jeans, while the evil male characters have black lapels and black leather pants.

 - Green-Eyed Monster: Other than envy towards his half-brother Don Pedro and towards Claudio being in Don Pedro's favor, it seems that Don John may had or have an interest in Hero, Claudio's love interest, possibly adding another reason for Don John's attempts to break apart Claudio and Hero.

-- Happy Dance: In celebration of Beatrice's supposed "love" for him, Benedick splashes around in the pond.
+- Happy Dance: In celebration of Beatrice's supposed "love" for him, Benedick splashes around in the fountain.

 - Hollywood Genetics: Keanu Reeves and Denzel Washington as half-brothers.
-Given both that and the relative quality of their acting, it takes quite the Willing Suspension of Disbelief to go along with.
+Given both that and the relative quality of their acting, it takes quite the Willing Suspension of Disbelief to go along with the idea.

 - Insult Backfire: Dogberry is called an ass by one of the conspirators.
 He seems very pleased and flattered to be addressed so.